CICE-Consortium/CICE/doc/source/developer_guide/dg_forcing.rst

 LYq Atmosphere Forcing
 -------------------------

-The LYq (Large and Yeager) forcing was used in earlier standalone runs on the gx1 grid, and the
+The LYq (Large and Yeager :cite:`Large09`) forcing was used in earlier standalone runs on the gx1 grid, and the
 Consortium continues to do some very limited testing with this forcing dataset.
+This dataset is largely based on the CORE II data.
 Monthly average data for cldf and fsnow is read while 6-hourly data for Qa, Tair, uatm, and vatm are read with other fields derived or set by default.
-Users are encouraged to switch to the JRA55 :ref:`JRA55forcing` dataset, and this atmosphere forcing dataset may be deprecated in the future.
+Users are encouraged to switch to the JRA55 (see :ref:`JRA55forcing`) dataset.
+This atmosphere forcing dataset may be deprecated in the future.